shaurya-clemson/Simplified-Fork-Choice-Algorithm/README.md

 real Casper FFG.)

 In our program, starting from the genesis node, we will run the Proof-of-Stake (PoS)-based voting 10 rounds, which yields 10 supermajority links.

+### Output

+* The blockchain formed by the 10 supermajority links, which is a list of the node/checkpoint numbers; and
+* The IDs of the validators who finalized each checkpoint.